ktg9/EcoChain/README.md

 educate users about the environmental issues related to blockchain technology as a whole.
 That's the purpose of this
 plugin: to demonstrate to the majority of blockchain users the environmental impact of their actions.

+To achieve this goal, the plugin will calculate the environmental impacts (carbon emissions, electronic waste, freshwater consumption, and land conversion) of each blockchain transaction instead of attempting to generate a single number for the entire blockchain.

 ### Result Summary

 Below is a table summarizing supported blockchains and their environmental impacts: